 Dogs can experience nausea for many reasons.
 Examples include nausea due to motion sickness, anxiety, tummy issues, vestibular syndrome (affecting balance), and kidney or liver disease.

 If the drooling is caused by nausea, they may also have a reduced or absent appetite.
 You may notice drooling and vomiting.
 It may appear hungry but then turn its nose up at food at the last minute.
 You may also see them restless or pacing more than normal.

 If you suspect your pup is nauseous and has no obvious cause (such as a road trip), then take them for a check-up with your veterinarian.

 We all know dogs love to explore with their mouths.
 Your dog may drool if they eat or lick something that they shouldn’t — a dog that has licked their flea medicine off is a frequent example.

 Other examples include licking cleaning chemicals, toads, or chocolate.
 Eating or licking something toxic can also sometimes cause a seizure (a ‘fit’).
 It is common for dogs to drool during and after seizing.

-The other symptoms depend on the offending substance if drooling occurs because your pup licked or eaten something they shouldn’t.
+The other symptoms depend on the offending substance.
 For example, many flea medicines only cause temporary drooling if licked.

 Some toxic substances cause other symptoms, such as vomiting, weakness, or a lack of coordination.
 Call your veterinary clinic for advice immediately if you suspect your dog has licked or eaten something he shouldn’t.

-- Keep all medicines well out of reach and supervise your dog after their flea/worm preventatives.
+- Keep all medicines well out of reach and supervise your dog after their flea, tick, or preventatives.